AsukaCHikaru/blog-v5/contents/blog/Refactor Blog - (1) Webpack (blog).md

 published: 2021-03-09
 language: en-US
 pathname: refactor-blog-1-webpack
-category: Front-end
+category: Meta
+tags:
+  - React.js
+  - TypeScript
-tags: React.js, TypeScript, Webpack
+  - Webpack
 filename: Refactor Blog - (1) Webpack (blog)
 ---
-Recently, I rewrote my [blog](https://blog.asukachikaru.com/) for the second time.
+Recently, I rewrote my [blog](https://asukachikaru.com/blog) for the second time.
 Every time, I rewrite to solve particular problems.

 The previous version's problems are the architecture: I used [Gatsby](https://www.gatsbyjs.com/) for v2, and I didn't enjoy it.
 There are many plugins that I don't fully understand, and they handle a lot of things.
 I don't know what's under the hood of my blog while building it.